nyxxxxx/VueTutorial/README.md

 npm run dev
 ```
 ### Instructions
-I will divide the tutorial into four weeks and post an overview & summary of each week's tutorial here.
+I will divide the tutorial into four weeks and post an overview of each week's content here.
-It takes about 30 mins a week to help you understand Vue.js.
+Each week's tutorial takes about 30-60 minutes to complete, helping you understand Vue.js step by step.

 ### Week1
 **Overview**
-1. Import a component.
+1. How to create & use a component
+2. Introduce Structure of a Vue component
-2. Learn basic directives in Vue.js.
+3. Learn basic directives in Vue.js.
 Like v-on, v-bind, v-if, v-show.
-3. Introduce some npm packeage tools.
+4. Alias setting in vite.config.js